Odor: Women's scent preferences and the menstrual cycle

 Women's preferences for body odor change with their menstrual cycles.
 The ovulatory-shift hypothesis argues that women experience elevated immediate sexual attraction, relative to low-fertile days of the cycle, to men with characteristics that reflect good genetic quality.
-Body odor may provide significant cues about a potential sexual partner's genetic quality, reproductive status, and health, with a woman's preferences for particular body odors becoming heightened during her most fertile days.
 As certain body odors can reflect good genetic quality, woman are more likely to prefer these scents when they are fertile, as this is when they are most likely to produce offspring with any potential mates, with conception-risk being related to a preference for the scent of male symmetry.
 Men also prefer the scent of women at their fertile cycle points.

 There are several scents that reflect good genetic quality that females prefer during the most fertile phase of their cycles.
 Women prefer the scent of symmetrical men more during the fertile phases of their menstrual cycle than during their infertile phases, with estrogen positively predicting women's preferences for the scent of symmetry.
 Women's preferences for masculine faces is greatest when their fertility is at its highest, and so is the preference for attractive faces.
-Other scents found to be preferred by women in the most fertile phase of their cycle are the scent for developmental stability, and the scent for dominance.
+Other scents found to be preferred by women in the most fertile phase of their cycle are the scent for developmental stability.

 If women are taking a contraceptive pill the changes in mate scent preferences over the menstrual cycle are not expressed.
 If odor plays a role in human mate choice then the contraceptive pill could disrupt disassortative mate preferences.
 Those taking a contraceptive pill show no significant preference for the scent of either symmetrical or asymmetrical men, whereas normally cycling women prefer the scent of shirts worn by symmetrical men.
 Males' preferences for women's scent may also change if the woman is taking oral contraceptives.
 When women take a contraceptive pill, this has been found to demolish the cycle attractiveness of odors that men find attractive in normally ovulating women.
 Therefore, a contraceptive pill affects both women's preferences for scent and also affects their own scents, making their scent less attractive to males than the scent of normally cycling women.